 I salute you "Bayete" as you also once said at the grave of Ranger Helfas Nkuma.
 May you rest in peace.

 _________________ I participate because I care - CUSTOS NATURAE No to Hotels in and commercialization of our National Parks.
+No to Legalized Rhino and Lion trade.
 Done 144 visits to National Parks.
 What a wonderful privilege.

 Last edited by gmlsmit on Sat Feb 12, 2011 10:10 am, edited 2 times in total.